fabulous-dev/FSharp.Mobile.Templates/README.md

 - First build fails on Android (native, XF and MAUI)
   - You need to compile 2 times to get it working.
 It's a current limitation of FSharp.Android.Resource used to expose the resources.
-  - Also you might need to unload/reopen either the Android project or the solution for Intellisense to find the resources
+  - You might also need to unload/reopen either the Android project or the solution for Intellisense to find the resources
 - Blank Mac Catalyst
   - Project has to be run with `dotnet build -t:Run`.
 IDEs like Rider will otherwise try to debug it as an iOS app
 - Maui